awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

 Timeouts
 ========

-The the SDK allows you to configure the request timeout and socket read/write timeout values at the service client level.
+The SDK allows you to configure the request timeout and socket read/write timeout values at the service client level.
 These values are specified in the :code:`Timeout` and the :code:`ReadWriteTimeout` properties of the net-api-v2:`ClientConfig <TRuntimeClientConfigNET45>` class, respectively.
 These values are passed on as the :code:`Timeout` and :code:`ReadWriteTimeout`